by Chris Woodford. Last updated: November 4, 2023.

 All drawings of original patents have been reproduced from the US Patent and Trademark Office database (and generally downloaded via Google Patents).
 Unless otherwise noted, patent drawings are believed to be in the public domain per the USPTO's Editorial Standards guidelines, which state that (subject to limited exceptions) "the text and drawings of a patent are typically not subject to copyright restrictions."

 Other images are copyright their creators and are always used by permission or under a particular Creative Commons licence, as noted in the image caption.

-This website contains photographs of real-world products purely for illustrative purposes.
-The inclusion of a photograph in an article does not represent any endorsement by us of the product shown or any endorsement by the product manufacturer of this website or anything we may say in the text.
 If you are the manufacturer of a product and you'd prefer it not to be featured in one of our photos, please contact me.